JetMa1in/Project-Thor/README.md

 We try our to keep everything neat and updated so please follow the instructions on how to understand the workflow of Project-Thor.

-# Look At the Projects To Understand What Needs To Be Completely Or Fixed
+# Look At the Projects To Understand What Needs To Be Complete it Or Fixed
-It helps to keep a neat and keeps done unnecessary development on things that work.
+It helps to keep a neat github repository and keeps done unnecessary development on things that work.

 # We Don't Store/Keep The Bleeding Edge Data On Github